-I’ve heard a lot of encouraging stories from parents during coaching sessions, but even I was shocked at this one.
+I’ve heard many encouraging stories from parents during coaching sessions, but even I was shocked at this one.

 Coaching clients Krista and Ted struggled with their anxious, intense 10-year-old daughter, Carlie, and her big, uncontrolled emotional outbursts.
 On a family ski trip, against their better judgment, they gave in and let their tired daughter go back up the ski hill, “Just one more time!” at the end of the day.